sergiorico/backend/docs/user-guide/getting-started.md

  - Pull latest changes.
  - Push the changes and create a pull request.

-## Tips for back-end
+## Tips for backend
  - A graph-database called Neo4j is used as our database.
 Quickest way to get up to speed of what it is and how it works is to visit their website.
-Neo4j have a graphical interface which is located at http://localhost:7474/browser/ when it's started.
+Neo4j have a graphical interface which is located at
+`http://localhost:7474/browser/` when it's started.
 This can be helpful in the beginning to try commands and later to see if correct connections and data was added to the database.
  - jcypher is used for querying the database from the backend much like SQL but with different syntax.
 There are somewhat limited documentation of jcypher but there are some examples on their github wiki.